dh256git/project27/seasonal/viva.md

 I would like to break down this question to two parts.
 To what I learnt with regards to my research area, and with regards to my personal development.

-With regards to my research area, I would say I learnt that the technology is not hopeless for applications in science communication, let it be formal or informal science learning.
+With regards to my research area, I would say I learnt that the technology can support both formal and informal science communication, according to the needs of various audiences.
+It is not an either or technological solution for classroom vs museum, or abled vs disabled audiences.
 There is some concern about mid-air haptics, because of what it feels like.
 Mid-air haptic sensations can be quite blurry to make out specific patterns.
 Mid-air haptic sensations exert very little force on the user, so can be missed easily, unlike some other haptic stimulation.